The most discriminable quantum states in the multicopy regime: The -copy most discriminable pure states

 \subsection{In-depth analysis of the case where $d=2$, $N=3$, and $k\in \mathbb{N}$}

 The first non-trivial scenario is the case $(d, N, k) = (2, 3, 2)$.
 In this case, no state design exists, i.e., there is no set of states that attains the bound given by \cref{thm:k-copy_upper_bound_pure}.
-Nevertheless, we believe that the set of qubits with maximal two-copy discriminability constitutes an equilateral triangle in the equator of the Bloch sphere (see \cref{fig:triangle}), for which we have strong numerical evidence.
-Maximal discriminability in this case is $\Omega^{\textup{q}}_\textup{pure}(d=2, N=3, k=2) = 0.9714$ and is achieved by using pretty good measurement (PGM) or square-root measurements \cite{Hausladen01121994}.
+From the numerical results and the algorithm for finding the lower bound of $\Omega^{\textup{q}}_\textup{pure}(d=2, N=3, k=2)$ described in \cref{sec:numerics_lower}, the good candidate for set of qubits with maximal two-copy discriminability is an equilateral triangle on the equator of the Bloch sphere (see \cref{fig:triangle}).
+In the following theorem we proved that the state ensemble of trine states is indeed the optimal set of states for $(d, N, k) = (2, 3, 2)$\footnote{Moreover, after the first version of this manuscript appeared on arXiv, Hyunho Cha presented us a stronger proof of this result, which shows that even when mixed states are considered, for $(d, N, k) = (2, 3, 2)$, the trine is most discriminable and have that $\Omega^{\textup{q}}(d=2, N=3, k=2) = \frac{1}{3}\left(\frac{3}{2}+\sqrt{2}\right) \approx 0.9714$.
+This result is available at Ref.~\cite{cha}.}.